icinganalysis/icinganalysis.github.io/content/naca icing publications database.md

 106. Dorsch, Robert G., and Hacker, Paul T.: Photomicrographic Investigation of Spontaneous Freezing Temperatures of Supercooled Water Droplets.
 NACA-TN-2142, 1950.
 107. Gray, Vernon H.: Heat Requirements for Ice Prevention on Gas-Heated Propellers.
 SAE preprint No. 424 (paper presented at SAE Annual Meeting, 1950), 1950.
 108. Gray, Vernon H.: Improvements in Heat Transfer for Anti-Icing of Gas-Heated Airfoils with Internal Fins and Partitions.
 NACA-TN-2126, 1950.
 109. Gray, Vernon H., and Bowden, Dean T.: Icing Characteristics and Anti-Icing Heat Requirements for Hollow and Internally Modified Gas-Heated Inlet Guide Vanes.
-NACA-RM-E50I08, 1950.
+NACA-RM-E50I08, 1950. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068630)
 110. Lewis, William: Meteorological Factors in the Design and Operation of Thermal Ice Protection Equipment for High Speed, High Altitude Transport Airplanes.
 Part 7 of a Compilation of the Paper Presented at NACA "Conference on Some Problems of Aircraft Operation", October 9 and 10, 1950.
 111. Levine, Joseph: Statistical Explanation of Spontaneous Freezing of Water Droplets.
 NACA-TN-2234, 1950.
 112. Neel, Carr B., Jr., and Bright, Loren G.: The Effect of Ice Formations on Propeller Performance.
 NACA-TN-2212, 1950.
 113. Ruggeri, Robert S., Callaghan, Edmund E., and Bowden, Dean T.: Penetration of Air Jets Issuing from Circular, Square, and Elliptical Orifices Directed Perpendicularly to an Air Stream.
 NACA-TN-2019, 1950.
 114. Szablewski, W.: The Diffusion of a Hot Air Jet in Air in Motion.
 NACA-TM-1288, 1950.
 115. von Glahn, Uwe H., and Blatz, Robert E.: Investigation of Aerodynamic and Icing Characteristics of Water-Inertia-Separation Inlets for Turbojet Engines.
 NACA-RM-E50E03, 1950.
-116. von Glahn, Uwe H., and Blatz, Robert E.: Investigation of Power Requirements for Ice Prevention and Cyclical De-Icing of Inlet Guide Vanes with Internal Electric Heaters.
-NACA-RM-E50H29, Dec.
-1950.
-117. Bergrun, Norman R.: An Empirical Method Permitting Rapid Determination of the Area, Rate, and Distribution of Water-Drop Impingement on an Airfoil of Arbitrary Section at Subsonic Speeds.
+116. von Glahn, Uwe H., Callaghan, Edmund E., and Gray, Vernon H.: NACA Investigations of Icing-Protection Systems for Turbojet-Engine Installations.
+NACA-RM-E51B12, 1951. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068631)117.
+Bergrun, Norman R.: An Empirical Method Permitting Rapid Determination of the Area, Rate, and Distribution of Water-Drop Impingement on an Airfoil of Arbitrary Section at Subsonic Speeds.
 NACA-TN-2476, 1951.
 118. Brun, Rinaldo J., Levine, Joseph, and Kleinknecht, Kenneth S.: An Instrument Employing a Coronal Discharge for the Determination of Droplet-Size Distribution in Clouds.
 NACA-TN-2458, 1951.
 119. Callaghan, Edmund E., and Ruggeri, Robert S.: A General Correlation of Temperature Profiles Downstream of a Heated-Air Jet Directed Perpendicularly to an Airstream.
 NACA-TN-2466, 1951.
 120. Dorsch, Robert G., and Boyd, Bemrose: X-Ray Diffraction Study of the Internal Structure of Supercooled Water.
 NACA-TN-2532, 1951.